skip to content

 The more complex the change to a course, the longer the approval process will take, and the more evidence will be required.

-Paperwork must be submitted to your EQPO liaison officer no later than 3 April 2024.
+Paperwork must be submitted to your EQPO liaison officer no later than 10 April 2025.

-Some course regulations give Faculty Boards the power to publish minor changes independently as Supplementary Regulations or as Notices in the Reporter.
-This power is always clearly set out in the course regulations.
+NOTE: Some course regulations give Faculty Boards the authority to publish minor changes independently as Supplementary Regulations or as Notices in the Reporter.
+This authority is always clearly set out in the course regulations.
 In case of doubt, contact your EQPO liaison officer for advice.
+When changes are approved by Faculty Board, the Reporter editor should be contacted directly via reportereditor@admin.cam.ac.uk to check if publication of the changes is required.

 The following should be noted when completing the form: